-In a cold weather climate, bare trees won't provide much privacy.
-Think of your spa's surroundings during all seasons to determine your best privacy options.
-Consider the view of your neighbors as well when you plan the location of your spa.
+In cold-weather climate, bare trees wont provide much privacy.
+Take into consideration year round climate when looking for the best privacy options for you spa.
+Consider the view of your neighbors as well

 Provide a View with Your Spa